Sara Dziuk, Executive Director | email

 Sara Dziuk is executive director of College Possible Twin Cities.
 In her role, Sara is responsible for all day-to-day management and operational issues, leading strategic organizational development, raising funds, coordinating communications and building relationships with partner organizations in the Twin Cities.

-Sara joins College Possible after spending the past several years with Junior Achievement of the Upper Midwest.
+Sara joined College Possible after spending several years with Junior Achievement of the Upper Midwest.
 In her most recent role as vice president of education, Sara was responsible for JA’s K-12 programs – impacting 120,000 students annually with lessons on financial literacy, career and college readiness and entrepreneurship.
 In her years at JA, Sara managed both development and program responsibilities and was instrumental in introducing new programs, overseeing educational evaluations, developing relationships with schools and sharing the success of Junior Achievement of the Upper Midwest with sites across the U.S. In 2010, Sara was recognized with the “JA Rising Star Award,” honoring her leadership and achievements by Junior Achievement of the USA.

 Prior to her work with Junior Achievement, Sara served as vice president of the Greater Mankato Convention & Visitors Bureau.
 In this role, Sara managed the strategic, financial and day-to-day operations of the non-profit organization.
 Sara worked closely with a 13-member board of directors, two city governments, business leaders, media and community members to brand Greater Mankato as a meeting, sports and leisure destination.
 During her tenure with the organization, the non-profit was recognized with 15 state and regional awards for producing exceptional results and demonstrating innovation.